gammasim/simtools/docs/source/pull_requests.rst

 - all tests shall pass
 - no conflicts with ‘main’ (best to do a `merge main` before the pull request)
-- review the changes made (e.g., by using the draft pull request feature)
+- self-review the changes made (e.g., by using the draft pull request feature)

 Issuing a pull request
 ----------------------